codedstructure/svgdx/README.md

-# Introduction
+# svgdx

+**svgdx** is a 'delta' on SVG; a preprocessor and transpiler which accepts a superset of SVG and outputs SVG.

+It is intended to support 'typing a diagram' workflows, at a lower (and more flexible) level than structured tools such as [Mermaid](https://mermaid.js.org) or [Graphviz](https://graphviz.org).
-Markdown is a text based format which allows simple text files to carry both semantic and simple style information.
+An important principle is that raw SVG can be included directly at any point in the input.
+This is analogous to Markdown, which provides the 'escape hatch' of using inline HTML tags.
+Markdown has been incredibly successful as a text based format allowing simple text files to carry both semantic and simple style information.
 Being able to do both of those in a single workflow - just by _typing_ - allows a flow which would otherwise not be achievable.

 Can the same be done for _drawing_ - specifically for **diagrams**?
-That's what this project aims to deliver.
+That's what **svgdx** aims to deliver.

-Text files provide a number of advantages:
+Text files provide a number of advantages over other formats:
 * Clear compatibility with version control - meaningful diffs
-* Self-describing - text files are easy to (at least approximately) reverse engineer even in the absence of a clear spec.
+* Self-describing - text files are easy to (at least approximately) reverse engineer even in the absence of a clear spec or other tools
 * Application independence - additional tools can be written to deal with the format
 * Easy editing - at least for simple changes